 In conducting research, being partial can lead to faulty conclusions.
-This tendency is conveniently called bias.
+This tendency is conveniently called researcher bias.

-One of the important considerations in research involving people’s response (i.e., social research) is to reduce or eliminate researcher bias.
-If a researcher conducts the investigation in a biased manner, research outcome becomes inaccurate and unreliable.
+One of the essential considerations in research involving people’s responses (i.e., social research) is to reduce or eliminate researcher bias.
+If a researcher investigates in a biased manner, the research outcome becomes inaccurate and unreliable.

-If the results of a study are unreliable, inaccurate or invalid, questions will arise on many fronts and doubts regarding the conclusions of the study will compromise its publication in a refereed journal.
-In businesses, decision-making based on the results and conclusions of the study will be faulty thus lead to profit loss or inability to solve organizational or operational problems.
-Bias can distort the truth.
+Suppose the results of a study are unreliable, inaccurate, or invalid.
+In that case, questions will arise on many fronts, and doubts regarding the study’s conclusions will compromise its publication in a refereed journal.
+In businesses, decision-making based on the study results and conclusions will be faulty, thus leading to profit loss or inability to solve organizational or operational problems.
+Researcher bias can distort the truth.

 Definition of Bias

 A relevant definition of bias in the Bing dictionary states thus: “bias is an unfair preference for or dislike of something.”
-In the context of research, this means that the researcher does something that favors or skews towards a certain direction.
+In the research context, this means that the researcher does something that favors or skews towards a specific direction.
 The researcher may deliberately or inadvertently commit it.

-While it will be difficult to eliminate all sources of bias in the conduct of your research totally, being aware of the following common pitfalls in the practice of research is desirable:
+While it will be difficult to eliminate all sources of researcher bias in the conduct of your research, being aware of the following common pitfalls in the practice of research is desirable:

 1. Personal convenience in data collection

-Many of those who conduct research fail to do good research because they want to do it at their convenience.
-For example, instead of getting a random sample of respondents, he may just interview anyone that gets in his way.
-This approach is not an objective way of getting a good sample from a given population of the study.
+Many of those who conduct research fail to do good research because they want to do it conveniently.
+For example, instead of getting a random sample of respondents, he may interview anyone that gets in his way.
+This approach is not an objective way of getting a sound model from a given population of the study.

 - Select respondents randomly.